josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🦤_bird_law_uk_edition.md

 ## 🏮 Footer

-*Bird Law in the UK* is a living node of the Polaris Protocol.
+*🦤 Bird Law in the UK* is a living node of the Polaris Protocol.
 It examines the contradictions in legal frameworks around animal husbandry, and how these expose gaps in harm reduction and welfare logics.

 > 📡 Cross-references: